ekarudianto/raspberry-pi-dashboard/README.md

-## HTML starter template using HTML 5 boilerplate, jade-lang, and gulp
+## HTML 5 starter template.

-This starter template was intended to help me creating a static html template. it was build using HTML 5 boilerplate as the starter template, gulpjs as the task runner, and jade-lang as the html template engine language
+This starter template was intended to help me creating a static html template.
+It is build using HTML 5 boilerplate as the starter template, gulpjs as the task runner, and pug as the html template engine language.

 ### Structure folder